-Airfield Manager/Safety Manager shall be responsible for determining whether a system change is minor or major and approve the corresponding change procedures.
+Head of Airfield/Safety Manager shall be responsible for determining whether a system change is minor or major and approve the corresponding change procedures.

-The Airfield Manager shall notify managers about potential safety-related changes to procedure or system as there may be unintended consequences which must be considered as part of the change management process.
+The Head of Airfield shall notify managers about potential safety-related changes to procedure or system as there may be unintended consequences which must be considered as part of the change management process.
 The Safety Manager shall be responsible for risk assessments of all safety related changes.